FredHutch/tfcb_2023/homeworks/homework02/README.md

 This file should contain the following text:

-  My name is (your username, but the script needs to work for anyone, not just you)
+  My username is (your username, but the script needs to work for anyone, not just you)

   My home directory is (your home directory, but the script needs to work for anyone, not just you)

-  The contents of the tfcb_2022/lectures/lecture04/ directory are
+  The contents of the tfcb_2023/lectures/lecture04/ directory are

   (prints the contents of that directory)

 This script should also create a directory called homework02, and move question01.txt into the homework02 directory.

 Example:
-My name is melody
+My username is campbellm
 My home directory is /Users/melody
 The contents of the tfcb_2022/lectures/lecture04/ directory are 01-first-steps.md